Azure/azure-db-benchmarking/cosmos/sql/tools/chaos/cosmosdb_client_network_chaos_tool/readme.md

 |containerId| The ID of the Cosmos DB container
 |faultRegion| The region where the fault will be induced.
 |durationOfFaultInMinutes| The duration of the fault in minutes.
-|cosmosDBIdentityClientId| The client ID of the managed identity used for authentication between Client VM and Cosmos DB account.
+|cosmosDBIdentityClientId| The client ID of the managed identity used for authentication between Tool VM and Cosmos DB account.
 If cosmosDBServicePrincipalClientSecret and cosmosDBServicePrincipalTenantId are also provided, cosmosDBIdentityClientId will be used as the Client ID for the service principal which will be used for auth.
 |chaosStudioSubscriptionId| The subscription ID of the Azure Chaos Studio
 |chaosStudioResourceGroupName| The resource group name of the Azure Chaos Studio experiment
-|chaosStudioManagedIdentityClientId| The client ID of the managed identity used for authentication between Client VM and Azure Chaos Studio
+|chaosStudioManagedIdentityClientId| The client ID of the managed identity used for authentication between Tool VM and Azure Chaos Studio
 |chaosExperimentManagedIdentityName| The name of the managed identity used for authentication between the chaos experiment and the target resource(s)
 |chaosExperimentName| The name of the chaos experiment
 **Optional Parameters**